xxx/integrity-script/README.markdown

 2. In your config.ru add:

-        require "rubygems"
         require "integrity/notifier/script"

-3. Hit your project in Integrity in a browser and you should be able to configure the notifier from there.
+3. Restart Integrity, then hit your project in a browser to configure the notifier from there.

 # Stuff